Your Care Is at Our Core

 Physicians are patients’ biggest allies, and they are fighting to ensure Washingtonians have timely access to the care they need and deserve.
 In this op-ed and podcast, WSMA Past President Nariman Heshmati, MD, and WSMA CEO Jennifer Hanscom make the case that the loss of outpatient services in our state—essential services relied upon by all Washingtonians for wellness, preventive, and chronic care management—needs greater attention from our media and policymakers. #YourCareisAtOurCore.

-Read by WSMA President Nariman Heshmati, MD.
+Listen to the podcast (Read by WSMA President Nariman Heshmati, MD.
 Release date: Aug.
 2, 2024.
-Also available on Spotify and as an MP3.
+Also available on Spotify and as an MP3.)

 Video: Your Care Is at Our Core